trustoverip/tswg-cesr-specification/spec/spec.md

 ## Table types

-There are two major types of tables – for codes of fixed length raw sizes and the other for codes with variable length raw sizes.
+There are two major types of code tables: codes for fixed-length raw sizes and codes for variable-length raw sizes.

-### Tables for codes with fixed length raw sizes
+### Tables of codes for fixed-length raw sizes

-#### Small fixed raw size tables
+#### Small fixed-length raw-size tables

 There are two special tables that are dedicated to the most popular fixed-size raw binary Cryptographic primitive types.
 These are the most compact, so they optimize bandwidth but only provide a small number of total types.
 In both of these, the text code size equals the number of pad characters, i.e., the pad size.

-##### One-character fixed raw size table
+##### One-character fixed-length raw-size table

 The one-character type code table does not have a selector character per se but uses as type codes the non-selector characters `A` - `Z` and `a` - `z`.
 This provides 52 unique type codes for fixed-size raw binary values with a pad size of 1.

-##### Two-character fixed raw size table
+##### Two-character fixed-length raw size table

 The two-character type code table uses the selector `0` as its first character.
 The second character is the type code.
 This provides 64 unique type codes for fixed-size raw binary values that have a pad size of 2.

-#### Large fixed raw size tables
+#### Large fixed-length raw-size tables

 The three tables in this group are for large fixed raw-size Primitives.
 These three tables use 0, 1, or 2 lead bytes as appropriate for a pad size of 0, 1, or 2 for a given fixed raw binary value.
 The text code size for all three tables is 4 characters.
 The selector character not only encodes the table but also implicitly encodes the number of lead bytes.
-The 3 remaining characters is each type code in each table, providing 262,144 unique types.
+The 3 remaining characters are each type code in each table, providing 262,144 unique types.
 This should provide enough type codes to accommodate all fixed raw-size Primitive types for the foreseeable future.

-##### Large Fixed Raw Size Table With 0 Lead Bytes
+##### Large fixed-length raw-size table with 0 Lead Bytes

 This table uses `1` as its first character or selector.
 The remaining 3 characters provide the type of each code.
 Only fixed-size raw binaries with a pad size of 0 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`) for fixed-size raw binary Primitives with a pad size of 0.

-##### Large fixed raw size table with 1 lead byte
+##### Large fixed-length raw-size table with 1 lead byte

 This table uses `2` as its first character or selector.
 The remaining 3 characters provide the type of each code.
 Only fixed-size raw binaries with a pad size of 1 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`).
 Together with the 52 values from the 1-character code table above, there are 262,196 type codes for fixed-size raw binary Primitives with a pad size of 1.

-##### Large fixed raw size table with 2 lead bytes
+##### Large fixed-length raw-size table with 2 lead bytes

 This table uses `3` as its first character or selector.
 The remaining 3 characters provide the type of each code.
 Only fixed-size raw binaries with a pad size of 2 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values (`262144 = 64**3`).
 Together with the 64 values from the 2-character code table above (selector `0`), there are 262,208 type codes for fixed-size raw binary Primitives with a pad size of 2.

-### Tables for codes with variable length raw sizes
+### Tables for codes with variable-length raw-sizes

-#### Small variable raw size tables
+#### Small variable-length raw-size tables

 Although many Primitives have fixed raw binary sizes, especially those for modern cryptographic suites such as keys, signatures, and digests, there are other Primitives that benefit from variable sizings such as either encrypted material or legacy cryptographic material types found in the GNU Privacy Guard (GPG) or Open Secure Sockets Layer (OpenSSL) libraries (like the Rivest-Shamir-Adleman (RSA) algorithm.
 Furthermore, CESR is meant to support not merely cryptographic material types but other basic types, such as generic text strings and numbers.
 These basic non-cryptographic types may also benefit from variable-size codes.

 The three tables in this group are for small variable raw-size Primitives.
 These three tables use 0, 1, or 2 lead bytes as appropriate given the pad size of 0, 1, or 2 for a given variable size raw binary value.
 The text code size for all three tables is 4 characters.
 The first character is the selector, the second character is the type, and the last two characters provide the size of the value as a Base64 encoded integer.
 The number of unique type codes in each table is, therefore, 64.
 A given type code is repeated in each table for the same type so that all that differs between codes of the same type in each table is the number of lead bytes needed to align a given variable length on a 24-bit boundary.
 To clarify, what is different in each table is the number of lead bytes needed to achieve 24-bit alignment for a given variable length.
 Thus, the selector not only encodes for which type table but also implicitly encodes the number of lead bytes.
 The variable size is measured in quadlets of 4 characters each in the ‘T’ Domain and equivalently in triplets of 3 bytes each in the ‘B’ Domain.
 Thus, computing the number of characters when parsing or off-loading in the ‘T’ Domain means multiplying the variable size by 4.
 Computing the number of bytes when parsing or off-loading in the ‘B’ domain means multiplying the variable size by 3.
 The two Base64 size characters provide value lengths in quadlets/triplets from 0 to 4095 (`64**2 -1`).
 This corresponds to value lengths of up to 16,380 characters (`4095 * 4`) or 12,285 bytes (`4095 * 3`).

-##### Small variable raw size table with 0 lead bytes
+##### Small variable-length raw-size table with 0 lead bytes

 This table uses `4` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
 The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
 All are raw binary Primitives with a pad size of 0 that each includes 0 lead bytes.

-##### Small variable raw size table with 1 lead byte
+##### Small variable-length raw-size table with 1 lead byte

 This table uses `5` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 1 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
 The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
 All are raw binary Primitives with a pad size of 1 that each includes 1 lead byte.

-##### Small variable raw size table with 2 lead bytes
+##### Small variable-length raw-size table with 2 lead bytes

 This table uses `6` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
 The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
 All are raw binary Primitives with a pad size of 2 that each includes 2 lead bytes.

-#### Large variable raw size tables
+#### Large variable-length raw-size tables

 Many legacy cryptographic libraries such as OpenSSL and GPG support any variable-sized Primitive for keys, signatures, and digests such as RSA.
 Although this approach is often criticized for providing too much flexibility, many legacy applications depend on this degree of flexibility.
-Consequently, these large variable raw size tables provide a sufficiently expansive set of tables with enough types and sizes to accommodate all the legacy cryptographic libraries as well as all the variable-sized non-cryptographic raw Primitive types for the foreseeable future .
+Consequently, these large variable raw size tables provide a sufficiently expansive set of tables with enough types and sizes to accommodate all the legacy cryptographic libraries as well as all the variable-sized non-cryptographic raw Primitive types for the foreseeable future.

 ::: issue
 https://github.com/trustoverip/tswg-cesr-specification/issues/14